m-kaminski/pitch_processor/README.md

+# BUILD

-# To build and execute in RHEL/CentOS operating system you will need to install the following
+To build and execute in RHEL/CentOS operating system you will need to install the following

 1. C++ development tools
 ```